Replacing stairs at popular Jan Juc surf breaks

 Steps access stair replacement – Jan Juc

-The tender for demolition and construction of the lower section of stairs spanning the cliff base and boulders has been completed, with remaining construction commencing in March due for completion after Easter 2019.
+The tender for demolition and construction of the lower section of stairs spanning the cliff base and boulders has been completed, with construction on this stage likely to commence in June 2019.

 Ken Northwood, Chairman of the Great Ocean Road Coast Committee said the organisation had gone to public tender for the important upgrade with works targeted to begin as soon as possible, depending on weather and contractor availability.